Getting Started

 CoreController.OnSceneChangeStarted()

-- the default implementation of this method triggers related callbacks from the ICoreLoadingCallbacksHandler (see Loading for more details).CoreController.OnKeepUnloading(OperationHandle)
+: The default implementation of this method triggers related callbacks from the ICoreLoadingCallbacksHandler.
+For more details, refer to the Loading section.

-- you can override this method to smoothly clean up external resources (such as additional scenes).
+: You can override this method to smoothly clean up external resources, such as additional scenes or assets that are no longer needed.

 Warning

-method.
-Otherwise, the event system may crash during the scene change process.
+.
+Failing to do so may cause the event system to crash during the scene change process.